 It feels fantastic!

 Obviously, this is not just for Autumn, there are a million different things that you could put into jelly – the mind boggles!
-If you have a go then send me a picture and I will share it.

 Please ensure that you check for allergies and risk assess all aspects of the above activity.